tba84/wazzap2.0/README.md

 <span style="color: purple;">***RUBRIC NOTE: Include a clickable video link here before submission.***</span>

-Our short demonstration video covering:
+Our short demonstration video shows the main workflow of the project in the browser-based **Wazzap** interface.
+In the clip, we demonstrate:

-- launching the local web app
+- opening the local web interface
-- starting the socket backend
+- using the **Server Dashboard** to start the socket backend
-- user signup/signin
+- viewing the backend host and port assigned by the server
-- creating chats
+- opening client tabs and authenticating users through the browser UI
-- sending and receiving messages
+- creating/opening a conversation between users
-- offline delivery
+- sending and receiving encrypted direct messages in real time
-- disconnect flow
+- seeing conversation updates in the chat list
-- server dashboard monitoring
+- observing live backend activity from the server dashboard logs
-- graceful server shutdown
+- shutting down the backend from the dashboard

-can be viewed here:
+The demonstration video can be viewed here:

 [**▶️ Watch Project Demo**](https://github.com/tba84/wazzap2.0/blob/main/video_demo.zip)